MycoAI/taxotagger/README.md

 res = tt.search('data/query.fasta', limit = 1)
 ```

+The [`data/query.fasta` file](data/query.fasta) contains two query sequences: `KY106088` and `KY106087`.

-The search results `res` will be a dictionary with taxonomic level names as keys and matched results as values for each query sequence.
+The search results `res` will be a dictionary with taxonomic level names as keys and matched results as values for each of the two query sequences.
 For example, `res['phylum']` will look like:

 ```python
 [